SalamandraDevs/local-package/README.md

 # local-package
-This is a package to work as a workspace for a main package, in this case for typescript starter package.
+This is a package intended to work as a workspace for a main package [typescript starter](https://github.com/SalamandraDevs/typescript-starter), pleas clone it into `typescript-starter/package` directory.